Rarefied and Plasma Flows

 QARMAN is the “QubeSat for Aerothermodynamic Research and Measurements on AblatioN” of VKI, initiated in the framework of QB50 project and developed under an ESA-GSTP contract.
 The QARMAN project goals are twofold: First, it will demonstrate the use of a passive de-orbiting system and second, it will collect scientific data during its entry to Earth's atmosphere.

 In early 2019, QARMAN CubeSat was fully integrated at VKI.
 Then it successfully passed the qualification and acceptance test campaign, including vibration test, thermal vacuum cycling, end-to-end and functional tests.
 Residual dipole characterization and demagnetization were also performed.
 QARMAN has been delivered to the launch provider and launched to the International Space Station on December 5th (SpaceX Falcon9 + Dragon cargo spacecraft).
-The CubeSat is planned to be deployed from the ISS on 12th of February 2020.
+The CubeSat has been successfully deployed from the ISS on 19th of February 2020.
 It will then orbit around Earth for a period of 7 months before re-entry into atmosphere.
-Read more on https://www.qarman.eu

 An ESA Express Procurement (“Assessments to Prepare and De-Risk Technology Developments – RAM Electrical Propulsion for Low Altitude Satellites”) aims to support the optimization of air-breathing electric propulsion system for the development of a new class of missions in Very Low Earth Orbit (VLEO).
 The project has provided an implementation plan for the development of an intake-collector system based on preliminary design requirements.
 The possible characterization of the performance under the relevant laboratory conditions has been studied.